tdonipati/social-invest-firebase/README.md

 ## Problem

-Many families lost their main source of income due to COVID These families need a time cushion to restart themselves.
+Many families lost their main source of income due to COVID.
+These families need a time cushion to restart themselves.
 Existing solutions only address part of the problem.

 ## Solution

-Provide people with perfect platform to restart their lives Raise funds through donations to create time cushion Work with employers to identify employment opportunities Train people in employable skills
+We provide people with perfect platform to restart their lives.
+We raise funds through donations to create time cushion.
+We work with employers to identify employment opportunities.
+We train people in employable skills.

 ## Getting Started